specollective/insights-agent-api/README.md

 # Insights Agent API

-🚧 This repository is actively under developed and should be consider unstable. 🚧
+🚧 This repository is actively under development and should be consider unstable. 🚧

+This service exposes a RESTful JSON API and administration panel for the Insights Agent application.

 # Contributing